kubeflow/xgboost-operator/README.md

 You can change the config file and related python file (i.e., train.py or predict.py) based on your requirement.

-Following the steps in the example, you can deploy the XGBoost Job to start training or prediction:
+Following the job configuration guild in the example, you can deploy a XGBoost Job to start training or prediction like:
 ```
 ## For training job
 kubectl create -f xgboostjob_v1alpha1_iris_train.yaml